BIGPAY REVIEW – DISCOVER HOW BIGPAY CAN MAKE YOUR LIFE EASIER AND SAVE YOU RM1000+

 - Cross border transaction fee

 Waived until further notice, but they don’t mention how much this could be in the future

 Once they introduce these fees, it will most likely be enough for them to sustain themselves and make a good profit.
 However, it might not be the best for us.
-But this future doesn’t matter right now because I’m sure there will be more alternatives in the future that we would be able to switch to and if not, we’ll find the best alternative.
+But this future doesn’t matter right now because I’m sure there will be more alternatives that we would be able to switch to.
 RIght now all we can do is take full advantage of what they’re offering.